zolantris/ValheimMods/docs/CONTRIBUTING.md

 Publicizer for assembly_valheim steps.

-1. Alternatively To publicize, copy all the dependencies required into a separate folder.
+1. Alternatively to publicize, copy all the dependencies required into a separate folder.
 2. Install https://github.com/CabbageCrow/AssemblyPublicizer and run the GUI tool on that folder.